Primary Navigation Mobile

 Find out what spec we’ve got on our Volvo EC40 long-termer

 I’ve been lucky enough to run a number of different cars for Parkers.co.uk over the years, but this is the first time I’ve been entrusted with a Volvo.
-Ironic, given it’s supposed to be one of the safest makes of car out there.
-And indeed, when the C40 Recharge (the former alias of the EC40) was tested by Euro NCAP in 2022, it achieved an exceptional five-star rating.
+Handy, given I’ve now hit 30 and the appeal of low-slung supercars pales into insignificance compared with Volvo’s brilliant safety record and the peace of mind that goes with it.
+Indeed, when the C40 Recharge (the former alias of the EC40) was tested by Euro NCAP in 2022, it achieved an exceptional five-star rating.

 But while Volvo is extremely proud of its safety record, it doesn’t want customers to buy its cars based on crash protection alone.
-There’s other considerations – style, tech, practicality, how it drives – that the EC40’s rivals major in, so how does Volvo’s take on the mid-sized SUV fair in the real world?
+There are other considerations – style, tech, practicality, how it drives – that the EC40’s rivals major in, so how does Volvo’s take on the mid-sized SUV fare in the real world?

 Oh yes, and there’s one more complication that I’m going to throw into the mix.
 I currently don’t have a home charger and thus I will be relying – at least initially – on the ability to power up at work (110 miles from home) and the public network.
 Admittedly, this would be the same in an Audi Q4 e-tron Sportback, Ford Mustang Mach-E, BMW iX3 or any of the EC40s rivals, but it’s an interesting test of EV feasibility all the same.